Actor Michael J. Fox humorously reacts to University of British Columbia honorary degree | ExBulletin

 According to its foundation, more than six million people live with Parkinson’s disease worldwide.
 The charity aims to raise funds, encourage people to participate in research, and advocate for people with the disease.

-Fox was one of 13 people who received an honorary degree from SFU this year.
+Fox was one of 13 people who received or will receive an honorary degree from SFU this year.

 Sources